fstwn/moodlesheet/README.md

 ## 3. Export the moodle gallery as a portfolio (HTML with attachments)

 Export the moodle gallery as a portfolio (HTML with attachments).
 You should get a `portfolio-export.zip` file.
 Rename this into something useful, .e.g.
-`b322_2021_aufgabe01.zip` and place it into the `input` directory.
+`b322_2021_aufgabe01.zip` and place it into the `input_portfolio` directory.
 Your folder structure should then be something like this:

 ```
 moodlesheet/